-Details of remuneration paid to key management personnel of the Group (who are not Directors), in percentage terms showing the level and mix, for the financial year ended 30 June 2016 are set out below:
+Details of remuneration paid to key management personnel of the Group (who are not Directors), in percentage terms showing the level and mix, for the financial year ended 30 June 2017 are set out below:

-Top 2 Management Personnel of the Group
+Top 3 Management Personnel of the Group

 Other

-Names Salary Bonus Benefits Total
+Names Salary Bonus Benefits % Total %

-(%) (%) (%) (%)
+% %

 \$250,000 to \$500,000

-Ms Cheng Wee Ling 48 48 4 100
+Ms Cheng Wee Ling 48 51 1 100

 Below \$250,000

-Mr Yow Hon Meng, Jason 88 11 1 100
+Mr Yow Hon Meng, Jason 83 17 - 100

+Ms Sin Wan Lin 96 4 100

-The aggregate total remuneration paid to the top two key management personnel (who are not directors or the CEO) for the year ended 30 June 2016 is approximately \$\$500,000.
+The Board has determined that there are only three (3) key management personnel in the Group for the financial year ended 30 June 2017.
+The aggregate total remuneration paid to the top three key management personnel (who are not directors or the CEO) for the financial year ended 30 June 2017 is approximately \$600,000.

 Our CEO, Mr Cheng Yao Tong, our Deputy Chief Executive Officer, Ms Cheng Li Hui and our Non-Executive Director, Ms Cheng Li Chen are the children of Mr Cheng Buck Poh @ Chng Bok Poh.
-In addition, Ms Cheng Wee Ling, the Managing Director of Tele-Centre Services Pte Ltd is the daughter of Mr Cheng Buck Poh @ Chng Bok Poh.
+In addition, Ms Cheng Wee Ling, the Managing Director of Tele-centre Services Pte Ltd is the daughter of Mr Cheng Buck Poh @ Chng Bok Poh.

-Save as disclosed, no employee of the group who is an immediate family member of any Director or the CEO or a controlling shareholder and whose remuneration exceeds \$\$50,000 during the financial year ended 30 June 2016. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).
+Save as disclosed, there are no other employees of the Group who is an immediate family member of any Director or the CEO or a controlling shareholder and whose remuneration exceeds \$50,000 during the financial year ended 30 June 2017. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).
+The Board believes that it is for the benefit of the Company and the Group that the remuneration of the employees who are immediate family members of a Director or the CEO be kept in the bands of \$250,000 instead of incremental bands of \$50,000, due to its sensitive nature and the Company's concern over poaching of the employees by competitors.